4W4I5/Semester-6-Notes/Ethical Hacking/Sessional 2 Prep/Sessional 2 Prep Notes.md

 	- BruteForce -> Use of every possible charecter
 	- Hash Injection -> Extract LOGON HASH from SAM file via SE or some sort of technique to compromise the machine.
 Use hashes of other users/admins to login
 ### Passive Online Attacks
+- Packet capture, inspect for data from telnet, ftp, smtp, rlogin proto to get passwords
+- MITM, Use of replay attacks, setup attacker as CA and distribute SSL certs in the network.
+All traffic goes through attacker, can easily decode and inspect packets.
+Use SSLStrip, BurpSuite and BEEF.
+Can count as Active as well
 ### Default Password
+- DeviceIDs can be used to get service manuals or quick start guides that contain default passwords.
+People do not often change these
 ### Offline Attack
+- Use of precomputed hashes and a rainbow table
+	- Rainbow table: Hash dictionary of all possible password combinations
+	- Precomputed Hashes: Hash the pw and now compare with rainbow table
+	- Takes a while to compute the rainbow table
+- Distributed Network Attack
+	- Similar to a botnet use multiple computers to decrypt the hash
+	- DNA manager: Manages clients centrally.
+Allocates small part of the computation to each client
+	- DNA client: obvs what it dose
+- Password Guessing
+	- Trial and error
+- USB Drive
+	- Load usb with passview and an autorun script
+	- Itll attempt to decrypt any stored passwords on the connected host
+### Password cracking flowchart
+- Start
+- Check pw policy
+- SE attack
+	- Shoulder surfing
+	- Dumpster diving
+- Default password
+- Dictionary Attack
+- Bruteforce
+- Guess pw
+- Keylogger
+- Spyware
+- Hash injection
+- Wire sniffing
+- MITM Attack
+- Replay attack
+- Rainbow table
+- DNA

 ## Priv escalation

 # Lecture 14, 15 - Malware Threats
 ### Malware